containers/podman.io_old/_posts/2020-12-09-podman-systemd-demo.md

 ---
-title: Using Podman and Systemd to manage container lifecycle
+title: Using Podman and systemd to manage container lifecycle
 layout: default
 author: ehaynes
 categories: [blogs]